Arruda-03/bluetooth-interference/README.md

 This repository has been created solely for academic studies.

+This is designed to scan and interfere with bluetooth conections.

-For run this program, you need install the pybluez library.
+Before running this program, you need to install the pybluez library.